Uberi/setup-machine/README.md

 * I enabled S3 sleep mode ("deep") instead of S0 ("s2idle") by adding `mem_sleep_default=deep` to `GRUB_CMDLINE_LINUX_DEFAULT` in `/etc/default/grub`, so it became `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash mem_sleep_default=deep"`.
 This makes battery consumption much lower when suspended (from [this AskUbuntu answer](https://askubuntu.com/questions/1029474/ubuntu-18-04-dell-xps13-9370-no-longer-suspends-on-lid-close)).
 * Since there's no hardware mute button, I added a custom shortcut so that Super + Backslash will run this command to toggle mute, and flash the Capslock LED once if unmuting and twice if muting: `sh -c 'if amixer set Capture toggle | grep -q "\[on\]"; then sudo capslock-led 10 0.1; else sudo capslock-led 1010 0.1; fi'`.
 This uses my custom `capslock-led` script; for more details check out the comments in `files/scripts/capslock-led`.
-* The touchscreen is annoying to use because the onscreen keyboard keeps popping up every time a text field is focused.
-I installed the [Block Caribou](https://extensions.gnome.org/extension/1326/block-caribou/) GNOME extension to fix this.
 * Sensors are set up with `sudo sensors-detect`.
 Afterwards, `sensors` gives the right output.
-I then installed TLP with `sudo apt-get install tlp tlp-rdw` to get better battery life, and tweaked a few power settings in PowerTOP's Tunables tab.
+I then installed TLP with `sudo apt-get install tlp tlp-rdw` to get better battery life.
 This results in the advertised 6 hours of battery life, even with moderately heavy workloads.
-* PulseAudio gave a slight hiss when no audio was playing.
-To fix this, replace `load-module module-udev-detect` with `load-module module-udev-detect tsched=0` in `/etc/pulse/default.pa` (from https://askubuntu.com/a/1051160).
+* Some applications don't scale properly on a HiDPI monitor - set them up so that they're 2x scaled:
+    * Zoom - change `scaleFactor=1` to `scaleFactor=2` in `~/.docker-zoom-us/.config/zoomus.conf` (the usual Zoom configuration file is `.config/zoomus.conf`, but we're running it inside Docker).